 "You kinda get used to it when you've lived here for eighteen years.
 Beats a stinking city any day."

-There was a brief silence as Emmett swung the truck onto Misty Vale's main street.
+There was a brief silence as Emmett swung the truck onto Misty Vale's main avenue.

 "Alright, this is Main Street.
 Everything's here, including a mechanic and 24-hour tow service.
 Down there's the grocery store, that's the bakery, whatever.
 You'll get used to it soon enough."

-Finally, Emmett turned the pickup onto a long winding road that passed through the middle of a cornfield.
-The corn lay sprawling for acres in all directions, and Ryder was quickly disoriented.
+Minutes later, Emmett turned the pickup onto a long winding road that passed through the middle of a cornfield.
+The corn grass spread for acres in all directions, and Ryder was quickly disoriented.

-They pulled up outside a large old-style farmhouse with a well-kept garden and old chairs on a wraparound porch.
+They pulled up outside a large old-style farmhouse with a well-kept vegetable garden and old chairs on a wraparound porch.
+Fruit trees lined the side of the property.
 It was a little endearing, really, like something out of an old Western movie.
-At the side of the house was a garage, now half-opened to reveal a small, greying lady-Dominique Tulesa, cutting straight through a plank of wood with an electric saw.
+On the west side of the house stood a barn, now half-opened to reveal a small, greying lady -Dominique Tulesa, cutting straight through a plank of wood with an electric saw.
 Sparks flew as she blew the dust off the raw edge, sliding the safety goggles above her head.